FROM THE PASTOR’S DESK

 Please click here to go to our YouTube channel.

 If you would like to serve in the Prayer Room, there is a signup sheet in the narthex or contact the office to schedule your Sunday.
-There are lots of open dates through Labor Day.
-When worship is TO outside, you can pray in the sanctuary.
 You can sign up for yourself or you can do it as a family.
-If you have any questions, see Carol F.
+If you have any questions, see a Faith and Life Committee Member.

 Anyone who isn’t receiving updates via our prayer chain and wishes to, please contact the office.